Sleek-Algo/sa-hosted-checkout-for-woocommerce/readme.txt

 = 🌟 Premium Version - Features: 🎯 =
 * All features in the free version and the following
 * Support WooCommerce Coupon codes and Discounts out of the box
-* Support any or all payment methods from:
+* Support any or all payment methods from: USD bank transfers, afterpay, iDEAL, Affirm, Pre-authorized debits in Canada, Przelewy 24, Mastercard, SEPA Direct Debit, VISA, Diners Club, Discover,EPS, Giropay, JCBI, Klarna, Links, Cartes Bancaires, American Express, Bancontact, Alipay, WeChat Pay, Union Pay, Cash App Pay
 * Change the language of Stripe checkout displayed to your customers
 * Add custom fields to Stripe Checkout which can be a number field, a text field and a dropdown field
 * Add custom text to be displayed as terms and services text